.htaccess Redirect Generator

 Use cases

-- A freelance developer sets up temporary 302 redirects during a website redesign so the client can preview the new site without losing current SEO rankings.
+- A redesign is in progress.
+Set up temporary 302 redirects so the client can preview the new site without losing SEO on the live URLs.

 Frequently Asked Questions